Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 - Import Vite and its Vue 3 SFC plugin
 - Define the configuration ([Official Documentation](https://vitejs.dev/config))
   - `base`: web base path, according to the Vite command that tells us in which environment (development / production) we are:
-    - production (`command === 'build'`): look for `dist` folder (in our `/public` folder) - you can name it like you want and adapt the other places it is used
+    - production (`command === 'build'`): look for `dist` folder (in our `/public` folder) - you can name it like you want and adapt the other scripts it is used
     - development: empty string as we use Vite server
   - `publicDir`: folder used to serve static assets, we won't use it for now
   - `build`: options when we build for production environment
-    - `manifest`: generate a `manifest.json` that contains the information of the files we will need to include in our application with their hashed version
+    - `manifest`: generate a `manifest.json` that contains the information of the files (JS, CSS) needed in our application with their hashed version
     - `outDir`: by default, Vite will empty the output folder on build, so we use a subfolder of the `/public` Laravel folder
-    - `rollupOptions`: here we define the entry point of our application (it uses [Rollup.js](https://rollupjs.org/guide/en/#big-list-of-options) that offers many options)
+    - `rollupOptions`: here we define the entry point of our application that will recursively call all our files (it uses [Rollup.js](https://rollupjs.org/guide/en/#big-list-of-options) that offers many options)
   - `server`:
     - `strictPort`: set to `true` to exit if port is already being used
     - `port`: set the port you want for your Vite server, it will be used later